jariwilms/chroma-gl/README.md

 * Implement state caching in order to eliminate redundant API calls
 * Ensure compile-and runtime safety through input validation

-Despite OpenGL showing its age, it is still the go-to interface for aspiring graphics programmers or those who want a simple rendering API.

 ## Prerequisites
 * C++23 Compiler
   * Visual Studio 2026 Insiders is heavily recommended.